tkazusa/Sample_code/README.md

-# Python_MachineLeaning
+# Sample Code

-In order to show how I understand statistical theories and machine learning argolithms, I wrote some argolithms which comes from some text book.
+In order to show how I understand statistical theories and machine learning argolithms, I applied knowledge to analyse some data sets and also coded some argolithms from textbooks.

-##Text Book
+##Machine learning algorighms
+In order to understand theoritically and be able to use knowledge practically, Algorithms were coded from scratch.
+Algorithms comes from following book.
 Christopher Bishop.
 (2007).
 Pattern Recognition and Machine Learning (Information Science and Statistics).
 Springer